Joba Chamberlain says he is retired from MLB

 Veteran reliever Joba Chamberlain told the New York Post on Wednesday that he is retired.

 "No, it's time to be a dad,'' Chamberlain told the newspaper, when asked if he planned to attempt a return.
-"Karter (11 years old) is in junior high and obviously this year I got to see him play a lot.
+"Karter [11 years old] is in junior high, and obviously this year I got to see him play a lot.
 It was fun to watch.
-We went to Cooperstown [for a tournament] and that was fun for the boys.''
+We went to Cooperstown [for a tournament], and that was fun for the boys.''

 Chamberlain, 32, began his career as a touted prospect for the New York Yankees.
 He debuted in 2007 and went 2-0 with a 0.38 ERA in 19 innings out of the bullpen.
-He infamously was swarmed by midges in the eighth inning of Game 2 of the ALDS against the Indians, which affected his command as he allowed Cleveland to score a run, tying the game, which they went on to win 2-1 in 11 innings.
+That year, he infamously was swarmed by midges in the eighth inning of Game 2 of the ALDS against the Indians, which affected his command as he allowed Cleveland to score a run, tying the game, which they went on to win 2-1 in 11 innings.
 The Indians won that series in four games.

 Although Chamberlain excelled as a reliever, the Yankees viewed him as a starting pitcher.
-The team limited his workload early on, an ultra-protective policy that came to be known as the "Joba Rules."
+The team limited his workload early on, an ultraprotective policy that came to be known as the "Joba Rules."
 He started 12 games in 2008, going 4-3 with a 2.60 ERA in 100 1/3 innings.
 The next season he pitched 157 1/3 innings, making 31 starts and going 9-6 with a 4.75 ERA.

 Those were the last starts he would make, however.
-He pitched out of the bullpen during the Yankees' run to a World Series title in the 2009 playoffs and was made a full-time reliever in 2010 and continued to pitch out of the bullpen for the remainder of his career.
+He pitched out of the bullpen during the Yankees' run to a World Series title in the 2009 playoffs and was made a full-time reliever in 2010, continuing to pitch out of the bullpen for the remainder of his career.

 He finishes his career 25-21 with a 3.81 ERA and 7 saves in 10 major league seasons, with stops in Detroit and Kansas City sandwiched between his time with the Yankees and Indians.